sammyjmoseley/FourierShapeClassification/Paper.md

 # Conclusion

 The Fourier analysis algorithm was shown to handle contouring errors better than a Hu moments algorithm.
 Random contouring perturbations were less likely to cause incorrect classification with the Fourier analysis algorithm.
-The tests should serve as a good prediction of how the algorithms would perform in the real world, however, there were not comprehensive.
-Further testing on real world data and more specific error simulation should provide greater certainty to how the algorithms compare.
+The tests should serve as a good prediction of how the algorithms would perform in the real world, however, they were not comprehensive.
+Further testing on real world data and more specific error simulation should provide greater certainty on how the algorithms compare.

 While the Fourier analysis algorithm is more resilient than the Hu moments algorithm, it is still vulnerable to segmentation errors.
 Reducing errors in image contouring would alleviate this issue, however, to further increase resilience one can add safeguards implemented within the Fourier analysis algorithm.
 Possible other ways to strengthen the algorithm:
-* Train the model more specifically for shapes by having it consider the lowest frequencies as the most important
+- Train the model more specifically for shapes by having it consider the lowest frequencies as the most important
-* Try performing some type of radial blurring to get rid of contouring noise
+- Try performing some type of radial blurring to get rid of contouring noise
-* Often contour perturbations will only occur on one side of the shape, try to identify which side and correct with the other side of the shape
+- Often contour perturbations will only occur on one side of the shape, try to identify which side and correct with the other side of the shape
-* Use the Hu Moments algorithm verify the Fourier analysis algorithm's result, and, if conflict, resort to a third, perhaps less optimal, algorithm
+- Use the Hu Moments algorithm verify the Fourier analysis algorithm's result, and, if conflict arises, resort to a third, perhaps less optimal, algorithm

 Some weaknesses of the algorithm include its inability to work on shapes which cannot be defined by a polar function and its inability to identify more complex shapes where there might not be a strict contour (Hu moments are better suited for this).